surecart/surecart-wp-plugin/readme.txt

 Yes, all the strings in SureCart can be translated and over time we hope to offer many translations out of the box.

 == Changelog ==

+= 1.9.4 - April 24, 2023 =
+* Improvement: Clicking add to cart button now increases the quantity.
+* Improvement: Disallow spaces as inputs for firstname, lastname or full name fields.
+* Fix: CSS issue for subscription saver modal being more than 2 columns.
+* Fix: Issue where coupon field gets too wide if button text is longer on mobile.
+* Fix: Issue with Kadence blocks styles being displayed for some themes in SureCart columns.

 = 1.9.3 - April 19, 2023 =
 * Fix: Overflow issue with order bumps and subscription saver items that have long titles.